Kenilworth Road: Moving and redevelopment plans

 By 2012, the club was undertaking an independent feasibility study to determine a viable location to move to.
-Sites mooted included a ground built as part of a new housing development to the west of Luton and a site by the proposed Junction 11A of the M1, which is the preferred site of the local authorities.
-Luton Town did not rule out staying at a redeveloped Kenilworth Road, entering talks to buy the stadium back from the council in October 2012, but by mid-2015 these plans had been dropped in favour of a move to a new location.
+Sites mooted included a ground built as part of a new housing development to the west of Luton and a site by the proposed Junction 11A of the M1, which was the preferred site of the local authorities.
+Luton Town did not rule out staying at a redeveloped Kenilworth Road, entering talks to buy the stadium back from Luton Borough Council in October 2012, but by mid-2015 these plans had been dropped in favour of a move to a new location.
 Managing director Gary Sweet confirmed that the club was in a position to "buy land, secure the best possible professional advice ... and to see the [planning] application process through to the receipt of consent."
-The club announced its new preferred location in 2015, Power Court in central Luton, near the Mall and St Mary's Church, for a 17,500-seater stadium.
+The club announced its new preferred location in 2015, Power Court in central Luton, near the shopping centre and St Mary's Church, for a 17,500-seater stadium.

-Planning permission for this ground, with potential to expand to 23,000 seats, was granted by Luton Borough Council on 16 January 2019.
+Planning permission for an expanded stadium, with a capacity of 25,000, was granted by Luton Borough Council on 16 December 2024.
+Construction began in early 2025 and is expected to open for the 2028–29 season.